Volt Europa: Election of new board and first pan-European digital assembly

-From 16 to 17 October 2021, Volt Europa hosted its General Assembly in Lisbon, Portugal.
-It was the first physical General Assembly since 2019.
+From 16 to 17 October 2021, Volt Europa hosted its General Assembly in Lisbon, Portugal, the first physical General Assembly since 2019.
 During the 2021 General Assembly, Reinier van Lanschot who has been co-president since the General Assembly in Sofia 2019 was reelected.
 Francesca Romana D'Antuono from Italy was elected as co-president.
 Johannes Heinrich from Switzerland was elected as treasurer.
 The six non-executive board members elected were: Ines Consonni, Anouk Ooms, Lucia Nass, Thor Larholm, Charles Evain and Lucas Amorelli Ribeiro Kornexl.

-In the 2022 Dutch municipal elections Volt won 20 seats, across 10 municipalities, while in the 2023 Dutch provincial elections it gained 11 seats across regional councils and 2 seats in the Senate.

-In Germany, Volt has gained mandates in many city councils of mostly major cities, including Cologne, Bonn, Darmstadt, Munich, Frankfurt, Wiesbaden, and Hannover.
+2024 European Parliament election

+On 27 November 2023, Volt adopted its joint European election programme during its General Assembly in Paris.
+At a subsequent meeting in Brussels on 7 April 2024, the party elected Sophie in 't Veld and Damian Boeselager as its lead candidates for the 2024 European Parliament elections, also choosing a symbolic transnational list.

+Following the election, Volt increased its number of seats from 2 to 5, with 3 seats from Germany and 2 from the Netherlands.
+Volt announced that it would engage in negotiations with both the Greens/EFA and Renew Europe groups in the European Parliament and would let its members vote on which group to join.
+Upon a unanimous recommendation by its newly elected MEPs, 87% of voting party members chose to remain affiliated with the Greens/EFA group.

 Name

-Volt Europa was incorporated as a non-profit association (ASBL) in Luxembourg under the name Volt Europa, abandoning a previous name of Vox Europe to avoid any confusion with a similarly named far-right Spanish party.
+Volt Europa was incorporated as a non-profit association (ASBL) in Luxembourg under the name "Volt Europa", abandoning a previous name of Vox Europe to avoid any confusion with a similarly named far-right Spanish party.

 "Volt" was chosen as a name due to its similarity to the initial name and the added meaning of figuratively bringing voltage into politics.
-Added to that, both the term "Volt" and the Latin version of name of the European continent are understood in all European languages, hence as a transcontinental movement Volt Europa does not need to translate its own name, except for languages where non-Latin alphabets are used (like Bulgaria and Greece).
+Added to that, both the term "Volt" and the Latin version of the name of the European continent are understood in all European languages, hence as a transcontinental movement, Volt Europa does not need to translate its own name, except for languages where non-Latin alphabets are used (like Bulgaria, Cyprus, Greece, and Ukraine).

-Political Standpoints
+Ideology

 In 2018, Volt identified "the 5+1 fundamental challenges", which it has identified as crucial for an improvement of the European Union: